Martin on pole for Valencia MotoGP title-decider, Bagnaia on third row

 "I like this circuit, tomorrow I want to win, but will have to fight as I'm not the fastest guy out there."

-As far as Ducati are concerned they would quite happily for once accept a win from the Honda man or anyone else for that matter other than Quartararo given it would seal Bagnaia's crown.
+As far as Ducati are concerned they would quite happily for once accept a win from the Honda man or anyone else other than Quartararo given it would seal Bagnaia's crown.

 Bagnaia's teammate Jack Miller completed the front row line-up on his last ride for the Ducati team after five seasons.